zenhuang/Big-Data-Benchmark-for-Big-Bench/README.md

 * -q: Defines the query number to be executed
 * -s: This option defines the number of parallel streams to use.
 It is only of any use with the runQueryInParallel module
 * -t: Sets the stream number of the current query.
 This option is important so that one query can run multiple times in parallel without interfering with other instances
+* -v: Use the provided file as initial metastore population script
+* -w: Use the provided file as metastore refresh script
 * -y: Use the provided file for custom query parameters
 * -z: Use the provided file for custom hive settings